MicrosoftDocs/mesh-docs/mesh/Setup/Content/preparing-your-organization.md

 - UDP ports 3478-3481

-Mesh traffic will use IP addresses in the AzureCloud service tag.
+If you need to resolve a service tag to a list of IP ranges, you can periodically use the [service tag API][service-tag-api] or [download a snapshot][service-tag-download].

-For more information about service tags, see the [Azure service tags overview](/azure/virtual-network/service-tags-overview).
+For more information about service tags, see the [Azure service tags overview][service-tag].

 To learn more, see how to [Set up immersive spaces in Teams](/microsoftteams/meeting-immersive-spaces).